-Workforce education is designed to provide the educational competencies and skills required for employment in business, industry, technical fields and health services.
+Workforce education is designed to provide the educational competencies and skills required for employment in business, industry, public service, technical fields, and health services.
 In addition, many students enhance and upgrade their job skills for career advancement.

-The workforce programs are designed to meet industry and business employment needs for a skilled workforce while meeting a broad spectrum of student interest, needs and abilities.
-Students may enroll in the associate of applied science (AAS) degree program, certificate of completion (CC) program occupational skills achievement (OSA) or enhanced skills certificate (CERT3) award.
-Each AAS program has been approved by the Texas Higher Education Coordinating Board and students must complete all courses specified in the degree plan.
-Substitutions for any course in the AAS degree or certificate requires approval of the associate vice president of workforce education.
+TVCC workforce programs are designed to meet industry and business employment needs for a skilled workforce while meeting a broad spectrum of student interests, needs, and abilities.
+Students may enroll in the associate of applied science (AAS) degree program, certificate of completion (CC) program, occupational skills achievement (OSA) award, or enhanced skills certificate (CERT3) award.
+Each AAS program and certificate has been approved by the Texas Higher Education Coordinating Board and students must complete all courses specified in the degree plan.
+Substitutions for any course in the AAS degree or certificate require approval of the associate vice president of workforce education.

-Services and resources are available through the Carl Perkins Grant for students pursuing a workforce education program with special needs and unique circumstances, including academically and economically disadvantaged, English as a second language, single parent, individual with disabilities, youth of parent on active duty in the armed forces, and/or individual aged out of foster care.
+Services and resources are available through the Carl D. Perkins grant for students pursuing a workforce education program.
+Assistance programs include child care, laptop loaners, Mifi hotspots, textbooks, and transportation and are available for eligible students on a first-come, first-serve basis.
+Eligibility requirements include, but are not limited to, declaration of workforce major, Pell grant eligibility, and enrollment status.
+In addition, students with unique and special circumstances, including academically and economically disadvantaged, English as a second language, single parent, individual with disabilities, a youth of a parent on active duty in the armed forces, and/or individuals aged out of foster care are also eligible.
 Questions regarding workforce education programs at Trinity Valley Community College should call the associate vice president of workforce education at 903-675-6232.

 Enrollment in Workforce Education Programs